FolkerKinzel/MimeTypes/README.md

 have a detailed explanation where the data comes from and how it is compiled.)

 The library makes extensive use of ReadOnlySpan&lt;Char&gt; and ReadOnlyMemory&lt;Char&gt; to build and examine the content of MIME types without having to allocate a lot of temporary Strings.
+A strong validation is built in for security reasons.

 Read the [Project Reference](https://github.com/FolkerKinzel/MimeTypes/blob/master/ProjectReference/1.0.0-beta.1/FolkerKinzel.MimeTypes.Reference.en.chm) for details.